oliver-butterley/formalisation/site/info.md

 ## Support

-We are grateful for the support of the mathematics department, University of Rome Tor Vergata and the excellence project.
+We are grateful for the support of the mathematics department, University of Rome Tor Vergata.
+This program is funded as part of the MIUR Excellence Department Project MatMod@TOV awarded to the Department of Mathematics, University of Rome Tor Vergata.